RNN-VCA-CO/RNN-VCA-CO/README.md

 # RNN-VCA-CO
 This code is used to produce the results of our paper `Supplementing RNNs with annealing to Solve Optimization Problems`.
-We use both Vanilla and Dilated RNN to tackle the Maximum-Cut, Nurse Scheduling and Traveling Salesman Problems.
+We use both Vanilla and Dilated RNNs to solve the Maximum-Cut, Nurse Scheduling and Traveling Salesman Problems.

 This code was build on top of the code in this repository: https://github.com/VectorInstitute/VariationalNeuralAnnealing